-Kasseri is a traditional, Greek-Turkish cheese made from unpasteurized sheep milk with no more than 20% goat’s milk mixed in.
-It is a springy-textured, white crust, stringy cheese belonging to the pasta filata family like Provolone or Muenster.
-To obtain the correct texture and flavor, the cheese needs to be matured for a minimum of four months.
-It is used as a substitute to the famous mozzarella by many American consumers.
+Kasseri is a traditional, Greek-Turkish cheese made from unpasteurised sheep milk with no more than 20% goat milk mixed in.
+It is a springy-textured, stringy cheese belonging to the pasta filata family like Provolone or Muenster.
+To obtain the correct texture and flavour, the cheese needs to be matured for a minimum of four months.
+It is used as a substitute for the famous mozzarella by many Americans.

-The cheese also competes against another famous Greek cheese; Feta.
-Kasseri is preferred by connoisseurs who like full flavored cheeses.
-A bite of Kasseri will enrich your palate with exciting salty flavors and pungent odor.
-But interestingly, it soon leaves behind a sweet aftertaste.
-This is because of the high use of sheep’s milk.
+This white crust cheese also competes against another famous Greek cheese, Feta.
+Kasseri is preferred by connoisseurs who like full-flavoured cheeses.
+A bite of Kasseri will enrich your palate with exciting salty flavours and pungent odour.
+But interestingly, it soon leaves behind a sweet aftertaste, which is because of the usage of sheep milk.

-Pale yellow in color, Kasseri’s mild, palatable, buttery taste makes it an excellent table cheese.
-It contains a fat content of anywhere between 25% - 45%.
-When served at room temperature, it can be paired with omelets, sandwiches or used as a pastry cheese.
+Pale yellow in colour, Kasseri’s mild, palatable, buttery taste makes it an excellent table cheese.
+The fat content is between 25% - 45%.
+It goes well with omelettes, sandwiches.